adolfoeliazat/Telenav.AI/retinanet/README.md

 **E. Basic evaluation**

-1. Edit _evaluate.sh_ script located in the current folder of the running docker container: _nano evaluate.sh_
+1. Edit _evaluate.sh_ script located in the current folder of the running docker container: _evaluate.sh_
     * For _TEST_ROI_ parameter: set the path to the file containing ground truth ROIs for traffic signs of yours validation dataset (e.g. _/data/train_data/rois.bin_).
     * For _PREDICT_ROI_ parameter: set the path to the file containing serialized detections in protobuf format generated at step D in _OUTPUT_PATH_ folder (e.g. _./output/rois_retinanet.bin_).
     * _RESULT_FILE_ parameter indicates the text file where evaluations metrics will be saved.